Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Scenario-1/readme.md

 ## Required Infrastructure - Step by Step

-1. A virtual network with four subnets containing a jumpbox VM, Azure Bastion, Application Gateway, and (optionally) a virtual network gateway.
+1. A virtual network with four subnets containing a jumpbox VM, Azure Bastion, Application Gateway, and (optionally) a virtual network gateway

 2. A secured vWAN hub